-Use CamExpert to save a camera file (\.ccf ) usable with any Sapera demo program or user application.
-An example would be a camera file, which sets up parameters for a free running camera (i.e. internal trigger) with exposure settings for a good image with common lighting conditions.
+Use CamExpert to save a camera file (.ccf) usable with any Sapera demo program or user application.

 When CamExpert is setup as required, click on File•Save As to save the new .ccf file.
 The dialog that opens allows adding details such as camera information, mode of operation, and a file name for the .ccf file.